conan-io/docs/howtos/using_rrev_and_lockfiles.rst

 ====================================

-If you don't want to deploy and maintain your own Artifactory instance, you can isolate your project from changes in upstream remotes, for example ConanCenter, using :ref:`recipe revisions<versioning_package_revisions>` and :ref:`lockfiles<versioning_lockfiles>` (please, read linked Conan documentation for more detailed explanation).
+If you don't want to deploy and maintain your own Artifactory instance, you can isolate your project from changes in upstream remotes, for example ConanCenter, using :ref:`recipe revisions<package_revisions>` and :ref:`lockfiles<versioning_lockfiles>` (please, read linked Conan documentation for more detailed explanation).